Tom Lacoux: Career

 On 5 July 2020, Lacoux signed his first professional contract with Bordeaux.
 He made his professional debut with Bordeaux in a 3–1 Ligue 1 loss to Reims on 23 December 2020.

+On 8 August 2023, Portuguese Primeira Liga side Famalicão announced the signing of Lacoux on a season-long loan.

+On 19 August 2024, Lacoux signed for Hungarian club Ujpest on a free transfer.